Meduza3/sejm2/readme.md

  `$ go run main.go -players="x"`

 to play the game with x players.
 No more than 8 players are supported currently.
-You can now join from your phones to the ip of the host computer!
+You can now join from your phones on the local network to the ip:8080 of the host computer!